 Seasoned business travelers accustomed to navigating cultural differences from their experiences abroad also may be utilized as a resource by sharing their insights.

 Hiring a consultancy firm is another avenue companies are pursuing to help with a CQ strategy.
 As a recent Skift article highlights, there is a rise in the use of “culture coaches” to train employees in CQ, mainly focusing on building intercultural communications among teams.
-Such coaches can help workers better navigate social and professional situations with more sensitivity toward another’s background, instill a greater self-awareness of one’s own biases, and offer ways to adapt to other cultures, and have a better sense of diversity, more easily.
+Such coaches can help workers better navigate social and professional situations with more sensitivity toward another’s background, instill a greater self-awareness of one’s own biases, and offer ways to adapt to other cultures.